sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 }
 ```

-That's all it takes to add France to a web page, as we can see from figure NEXTFIGURENUMBER.
+That's all it takes to add France to a web page, as you can see in figure NEXTFIGURENUMBER.

 <figure>
 <div id="map-font-1" style="font-size:500px; width: 100%; position:relative; left: -50px; top: -310px; margin-bottom: -500px; line-height:640px;"></div>